 As well as compassion as social worker needs to be patient, understanding and organised.
 They have to coordinate different services and sometimes make difficult decisions.
 Always keeping their client’s best interests in mind.

 It’s not just people that require compassion.
 Although vets provide animal lovers with plenty.
-Taking care of animals takes a different kind of compassion.
+Working in veterinarian jobs takes a different kind of compassion.
 It can be much harder to feel sympathy for creatures that cannot speak or explain themselves.
 For things that we can’t understand ourselves.
 Working as a vet takes compassion and patience.

 If you’re an animal lover but being a vet doesn’t appeal, you could also find work with an animal shelter or charity.